I love making burgers at home, and usually make a lot of patties before the actual barbecue day. That is why I freeze the burgers after making them.

 The main problem with a frozen burger is that you do not get to cook the interior as quickly as the outer parts.
 So isn’t it risky to grill frozen burgers without thawing them first?

-Plus, how do you properly thaw frozen burgers so that they are ready for grilling?
+Plus, how do you properly thaw frozen burgers so they are ready for grilling?
 There are a lot of challenges that I had to face here but I did try all the options.

-You would be surprised with the results that I got with the different methods here so make sure to read the rest of the post until the end.
+You would be surprised with the results I got with the different methods here so make sure to read the rest of the post until the end.

 As I was thawing the frozen burgers, I started with a single frozen patty to see how it would affect the results, lo and behold, I got this amazing result that you would want to try as well.